henrik42/solo/README.md

 __Dependencies__

-Instead of supplying the JARs ourselves we can use Leiningen to do that for us.
+Instead of supplying the JARs ourselves via `:resource-paths` we can use Leiningen to do that for us via `:dependencies`.
 Change `solo-project/project.clj` to:

     (defproject solo "0.1.0-SNAPSHOT"
       :source-paths ["src/clj"]